thinkter/Lattice-Structure-Visualizer/README.md

-# OPENGL_FCCBCCLATTICE
+# Lattice-Structrue-Visualizer

-This is my class 12 CBSE project blah blah lattic structures
+This is my class 12 CBSE project used to visualise two lattice structures of the kind FCC and BCC using OPENGL and Pygame

-*PEEP ON DEEZ NUTZ*